OleSkaar/Plunder/Index/Classes/Paragon.md

 ## Signature Talent: Battle Cry
 In combat, you may perform a Battle Cry instead of a melee attack.
 A Battle Cry is any action where you fearlessly lead and assist your friends, and you may improvise uses for it.
 Examples:

 - **Taunt**.
-A target adjacent to you gets disadvantage on actions other than attacking you until your next turn.
+A target adjacent to you gets disadvantage on actions other than attacking you until the end of the next Melee phase.
 If the margin of success is 10+, the taunt lasts for the rest of the fight.
 - **Distract**.
 Create an opening for your ally to escape an enemy’s reach.
 Roll against the target’s Defense.
 The ally can add the result to their Dexterity roll to get away from Melee range.

 Starting on level 5, you can use a Battle Cry as a bonus action.